victorbecerragit/devops-ec2-cost/README.md

 In m case I created initially 2 lambda function to stop/start  EC2 instances, these functions must be created on each region where they are needed.
 So, I opted to automate this with serverless and CF.

+- start_ec2/lambda_function.py
+- stop_ec2/lambda_function.py

-These steps show you how to deploy a lambda function by region on demand.
+Follow hese steps to automate the deploy a lambda function to any region on demand.

 pre-requisite:
 - Lambda fuction